Gift (Taproot album)

-Gift is the third studio album and major label debut album by American alternative metal band Taproot.
+Gift is the debut studio album by American alternative metal band Taproot.
 It was released on June 27, 2000.
-"I" and "Again & Again" were minor Mainstream Rock singles.
-The album has sold at least 250,000 copies.
+The singles "Again & Again" and "I" reached No. 39 and No. 34 on the Mainstream Rock chart.
+The album has sold over 250,000 copies.

 Background, writing and recording

 Taproot singer Stephen Richards told CMJ New Music Report that the songs on Gift were written in 1997, playing the songs for a few years.
 He claimed that "Dragged Down" and "Now" were the only songs written specifically for Gift.
 Taproot spent six weeks working on Gift.

 Music and lyrics

 Described as a nu metal album, the album's lyrical themes are primarily about topics such as depression and disliking life.
 Taproot's vocalist Stephen Richards' vocals on the album Gift have been compared to vocalists such as Chino Moreno, Trent Reznor, Jonathan Davis and Mike Patton.
 The album consists of vocal styles such as singing, rapping, growling and screaming.